dougludlow/ng2-bs3-modal/README.md

 ## Prerequisites

-`ng2-bs3-modal` requires Typescript v2.0.0 or greater if you're Typescript in your project.
-Also ensure that your editor (Visual Studio Code, Atom, Webstorm, etc.) supports Typescript >= v2.0.0 or you'll see errors.
+If you're using Typescript in your project, `ng2-bs3-modal` requires Typescript v2.0.0 or greater.
+Also make sure that your editor (Visual Studio Code, Atom, Webstorm, etc.) supports Typescript >= v2.0.0 or you'll see errors even though it compiles.

 ## Dependencies